 In particular, I felt my "expertise" was not sufficient because I don't hold a degree or other kind of certification in the discussed field (that's maybe a bit "German", without certificate, one cannot do a job).

-I suffer(ed) from the imposter syndrome.
+I suffer(ed) from the impostor syndrome.

 So, I share this blog post to encourage you.